 - Courses at the Cornell Ithaca campus designed especially for Milstein students

-- Workshops at Cornell Tech designed especially for Milstein Program students and lodging at The House on Roosevelt Island
+- Workshops and activities at Cornell Tech designed especially for Milstein Program students and lodging at The House on Roosevelt Island

 - Access to ground-breaking speakers and ideas through a campus speaker series